rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type NodeToReplaceInput.
 - Returns NodeToReplaceReply.
+### nodetunnelstatuses
+List of node tunnel status.

+- There is a single argument of type GetNodesInput.
+- Returns NodeTunnelStatusConnection.
 ### nosqlstoragelocations
 List of Mosaic Storage Locations used for NoSQL backups

 - There are 3 arguments.
     - sortBy - MosaicStorageLocationQuerySortByField: Specification on how to sort a list of Mosaic Storage Locations.
-    - sortOrder - SortOrder: Sorting order for the results.
+    - sortOrder - SortOrder: Sort order of result.
     - filter - list of MosaicStorageLocationFilterInputs: Specification on how to filter a list of Mosaic Storage Locations.
 - Returns list of MosaicStorageLocations.
 ### oauthcodesforedgereg